Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 The Chinese Spring Festival in Singapore

-Chinese New Year is the first of several major ethnic festivals to take place in Singapore each year.
-With the Singaporean population primarily Chinese, it is considered one of the most important festivals in the city-state.
-Preparation and anticipation for this festival can be felt throughout Singapore for about a month before the actual holiday.
+Chinese New Year is the first major ethnic festival to take place in Singapore each year.
+With 70 percent of the Singaporean population being Southern Chinese, the festival is considered one of the most important of the year.
+Preparation and anticipation for it can be felt throughout the city-state for about a month before the actual holiday.

 Chinatown Light-Up and Festive Bazaar

-Other than Chinatown, another heart of celebration for Chinese New Year in Singapore is at Waterloo Street.
-While the festive market here is much smaller, it is equally popular because the area is next to the popular Kwan Im Thong Hood Cho Temple (see below) and Bugis Street Market.
-There is also a popular shrine to Phra Phrom, or Thailand's revered Four-Face Buddha.
-Many shoppers take the opportunity to offer prayers to both Kwam Im i.e. Guan Yin and Phra Phrom for good fortune while shopping for New Year festive goodies here.
+While the festive market here is much smaller, it is popular because the area is right beside the beloved Kwan Im Thong Hood Cho Temple.
+There are also two popular shrines to Phra Phrom (Thailand's revered Four-Face Buddha).
+Many shoppers therefore take the opportunity to offer prayers to both Kwam Im i.e. Guan Yin and Phra Phrom for good fortune while shopping for New Year festive goodies.

 Chinese New Year’s Eve and Reunion Dinner

-One of the most important rituals of Chinese New Year is the Reunion Dinner, which takes place on the evening of the eve.
+One of the most important rituals of Chinese New Year in Singapore is the Reunion Dinner, which takes place on the evening of the Eve.
 On this night, Chinese families gather for a sumptuous dinner.
-The meal itself symbolises unity and harmony of the entire extended family and culturally, is one of the most important events of the Chinese calendar year.
+The meal itself symbolizes unity and harmony for the entire extended family and culturally, is one of the most important events of the Chinese calendar year.

-With most shops and businesses closed, the streets of Singapore are relatively quiet on the first day of Chinese New Year.
-There is, however, plenty of human traffic, as Chinese families rush to visit relatives while decked out in bright colours.
-All would have with them vivid paper carriers containing Mandarin oranges.
-These oranges are the standard and the must for any Chinese New Year visit.
+With most shops and businesses closed, the streets of Singapore are relatively quiet on the first day of the New Year.
+There is, however, still plenty of human traffic, with Chinese families rushing to visit relatives while decked out in bright colors.